Part I: Foundations

 3. Boundaries \to Regulation: Maintenance requirement under perturbation

-4. Regulation \to World Model: POMDP sufficiency theorem — V20: Cwm=0.100.15C_{\text{wm}} = 0.10{-}0.15, agents' hidden states predict future position and energy substantially above chance
+4. Regulation \to World Model: POMDP sufficiency theorem — : Cwm=0.100.15C_{\text{wm}} = 0.10{-}0.15, agents' hidden states predict future position and energy substantially above chance

-5. World Model \to Self-Model: Self-effect ratio exceeds threshold (ρ>ρc\rho > \rho_c) — V20: ρsync0.21\rho_{\text{sync}} \approx 0.21 from initialization; self-model salience >1.0> 1.0 in 2/3 seeds
+5. World Model \to Self-Model: Self-effect ratio exceeds threshold (ρ>ρc\rho > \rho_c) — : ρsync0.21\rho_{\text{sync}} \approx 0.21 from initialization; self-model salience >1.0> 1.0 in 2/3 seeds

-6. Self-Model \to Metacognition: Recursive application of modeling to the modeling process itself — nascent in V20; robust development likely requires resource-scarcity selection creating bottleneck dynamics (V19)
+6. Self-Model \to Metacognition: Recursive application of modeling to the modeling process itself — nascent in ; robust development likely requires resource-scarcity selection creating bottleneck dynamics ()

 Consider a substrate-environment prior: a probability measure μ\mu over tuples (S,E,x0)(\mathcal{S}, \mathcal{E}, \mathbf{x}_0) representing physical substrates (degrees of freedom, interactions, constraints), environments (gradients, perturbations, resource availability), and initial conditions.
 Call μ\mu a broad prior if it assigns non-negligible measure to sustained gradients (nonzero flux for times \gg relaxation times), sufficient dimensionality (nn large enough for complex attractors), locality (interactions falling off with distance), and bounded noise (stochasticity not overwhelming deterministic structure).

-CT=(S,E,x0):system develops self-model by time T\mathcal{C}_T = {(\mathcal{S}, \mathcal{E}, \mathbf{x}_0) : \text{system develops self-model by time } T}
+CTlow=(S,E,x0):system develops world model and affect geometry by time T\mathcal{C}^{\text{low}}_T = {(\mathcal{S}, \mathcal{E}, \mathbf{x}_0) : \text{system develops world model and affect geometry by time } T}

-limTμ(CT)=1ϵ\lim_{T \to \infty} \mu(\mathcal{C}_T) = 1 - \epsilon
+limTμ(CTlow)=1ϵ\lim_{T \to \infty} \mu(\mathcal{C}^{\text{low}}_T) = 1 - \epsilon

 Proof.
-[Proof sketch] Under the broad prior:
+[Proof sketch — lower rungs only] Under the broad prior:

 1. Probability of structured attractors 1\to 1 as gradient strength increases (bifurcation theory)